yy502/laserpecker/README.md

 The stand folds up and fits into the carry case nicely.
 It does not have built-in battery.
 You will need one USB C cable to feed power to it; and it relays the power to the engraver via another short USB C cable.
 Both cables come along with the stand.

 I have put a carbon-fibre sticker onto the base, and engraved a 100mm x 100mm grid over it to assist alignment of target objects.
 The grid is done via Gcode.
-I actually has 3 designs of the grids in Gcode files which can be found here: [yy502/inkscape-laserpecker/](https://github.com/yy502/inkscape-laserpecker/tree/master/misc).
+I actually has 3 designs of the grids in Gcode files which can be found here: [yy502/inkscape-laserpecker/](https://github.com/yy502/inkscape-laserpecker/) in `misc` directory.

 <img src="images/es01.jpg" height="200px">
 <img src="images/es02.jpg" height="200px">